dscordo/mvp-ash/README.md

  This MVP will use Express, mySQL and Vue 3 to create an online shop for the business _Ariadna Scordo Handmade_.

+ ## Set up instructions

+ To initialise the backend server type `npm start` in the terminal.
+ To initialise the frontend, type `npm run dev` in the client folder.

  ## Components

  ### The main components are: